 Volunteer work and community service have always been a key component of my life.
 Early on in my law career, I helped form MCC Theater, today one of New York City’s hottest off-Broadway theaters, and for many years served as MCC’s first Chairman of the Board.
 After my divorce, I partnered with a former cabinet official to form the Coalition for Divorce Reform, which has received national recognition for its bipartisan efforts.
 I am a member of the Marriage Opportunity Council of national scholars and leaders founded to reduce the barriers to marriage in the U.S. I have also advised former Chief Justice of the Georgia Supreme Court, Leah Ward Sears, and Dr. William Doherty, on the Second Chances Act, and was a part of the Kansas Marriage Consultation Working Group to advise Gov. Brownback.

 After leaving Brooklyn, I moved to Savannah and eventually became a Georgia resident.
 I joined the Downtown Neighborhood Association, and became a member of the Peacock Guild, a writing group at the Flannery O’Connor Childhood Home.
 And in 2015, I was appointed by the City Council to the board of the Chatham-Savannah Authority for the Homeless.
 I also serve on the board of the Flannery O’Connor Childhood Home.

-The two best moments of her life occurred when she gave birth to the loves of her life – her two daughters – with whom she loves to travel, go strawberry picking, and make stuffed mushrooms, latkes and huge messes in the kitchen.
+The two best moments of my life occurred when I gave birth to the loves of my life – my two daughters.